 2) Stop-Loss Order

 A stop-loss order is an instruction to close your position to limit the loss.
 It is exactly the same as a stop entry order but is used as an exit option by traders.
 On Bybit, one-click stop loss provides a convenient choice for traders to close all existing position through a market order.
 By using conditional order, we can customize the stop-loss order as a stop loss limit order and giving us the flexibility to partially close a position.
+Note: To ensure the execution of your Stop-Loss order, please consider selecting the Close on the Trigger function.

 3) Take-Profit Order